martinbonnin/mbonnin.net/src/content/post/2020-05-25_May-2020--The-state-of-Kotlin-Scripting.md

 image: '~/assets/images/2020-05-25_May-2020--The-state-of-Kotlin-Scripting/1*anaWfkE-LuvgmEabzQgDOQ.jpeg'
 ---

+## Edit: For a newer version of this blog post, read https://mbonnin.net/2024-11-21_state-of-kotlin-scripting/

 I am a huge Kotlin fan.
 I'm using Kotlin daily for Android development, sometimes a little bit of macOS and occasionally on the backend to power a small API.
 Lately, I started replacing my Bash and Python scripts with Kotlin and I'm loving Kotlin even more!

 I won't go into the many advantages of using the same language for everything and avoiding context changes or the great tooling that comes with a strongly typed language like Kotlin.
 If you ever had to read a perl script written by someone else, you'll know what I mean.
 Instead, I'll try to explain where Kotlin scripting is coming from, what's possible today and what still remains to be done.